savaroma/string-calculator/README.md

 4. Log in as user001 with password user001, or user002/user002, or user003/user003 until user010/user010, or sign up yourself.
 If your e-mail address has an associated Gravatar image, this will be used as your profile image.

-5. Enter your task after login and see a result in a history.
+5. Enter your task after login and see a result in a timeline history.

 7. Users can follow and unfollow one after another.
 All results are stored to DataBase.